khulnasoft-lab/design.khulnasoft.com/contents/components/sorting.md

   - filters
 ---

-Sorting allows users to re-organize content on a page.
+Sorting allows users to quickly re-organize similar content on a long list of content, especially if the default order may be insufficient for users to scan the data set.
+The sorting component is usually placed directly on top of the list view.
 Common use cases for sorting include arranging:

 *   Numbers in ascending or descending order.
 *   Characters in alphabetical or reverse-alphabetical order.